Johnny221B/diverse_flow/rebuttal.md

 *  We randomly selected 3 distinct concepts from COCO: **"Apple"**, **"Pizza"**, and **"Suitcase"**.
 We evaluated them using the same prompt.
 OSCAR consistently outperforms the strongest baseline in diversity metrics.

 * **Prompt-level Variance:** We have also included a detailed **Prompt-level analysis**.
 This reports the mean and variance of diversity metrics for individual prompts within the "truck" concept, confirming that our gains are statistically significant and not driven by outliers.
-* All results have been shown in Appendix C.
+* All results have been shown in Appendix D.

 > Question 1 – Wall-clock inference time, FLOPs, and role of Heun